 - Make your own food once your children start weaning.
 It’s really not that hard and the pouches are convenient but not recyclable.
 There’s loads of easy recipes online and info about starter foods that you don’t even have to make, you just pick up, put in a lunchbox and take out.

 - Switch to wooden toothbrushes.
 Plastic ones are awful for the environment.
-There are lots of wooden versions to choose from and some companies will even send you a new one every few months and help recycle your old ones.
+There are lots of wooden versions to choose from.
+Some companies will even send you a new one every few months and help recycle your old ones.

 - Put together a party box.
 Rather than buying paper plates and cups that are expensive and can’t always be recycled collect a box of plates, bowls and cutlery that you can use amongst friends for children’s parties.

 - Only wash your baby in water.
 You don’t need shampoo and things for small babies, they’re bad for the environment and some of them can irritate baby-soft skin.
 Consider using soap and shampoo bars yourself rather than endless bottles of shower gel and shampoo.
 There are lots of great brands out there to try.